 Student retention in eLearning differs fundamentally from traditional classroom settings.
-The absence of physical presence, real-time social pressure, and structured schedules removes many of the informal accountability mechanisms that keep learners engaged.
-Yet some online programs consistently achieve completion rates exceeding 80%, proving that effective strategies can overcome these challenges.
+The absence of physical presence, real-time social pressure, and structured schedules removes many informal accountability mechanisms that keep learners engaged.
+Yet some online programs consistently achieve completion rates exceeding 80%, proving effective strategies can overcome these structural challenges.

 This guide presents eight research-backed strategies that instructional designers, educators, and training managers can implement to dramatically improve student retention in their online programs.